pepa65/aegis-cli/README.md

 # aegis-cli
 **Show TOTPs from Aegis vault on CLI**

 CLI app for showing TOTP codes from an Aegis vault file (like from the backup file from the Aegis Android app [Aegis Authenticator](https://github.com/beemdevelopment/Aegis)).
+After [aegis-rs](https://github.com/Granddave/aegis-rs).

 ## Features
-- Decryption of the 256 bit AES-GCM encrypted vault 🔓
+* Decryption of the 256 bit AES-GCM encrypted vault 🔓
-- Fuzzy selection 🔍
+* Fuzzy selection 🔍
-- TOTP display 🕒
+* TOTP display 🕒
+* Clears the screen when done
-- Time left indication ⏳
+* Time left indication ⏳
-- Clipboard support 📋
+* Clipboard support 📋
-- Optional JSON output to stdout 📜
+* Optional JSON output to stdout 📜

 ## Usage
 ### Installation